jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 assets.
 Further, the EO established a detailed plan for taking steps to secure the federal software
 The Executive Order
-on Improving the
+“on Improving the
-Nations Cybersecurity
+Nation’s Cybersecurity”
 is a milestone for the
 U.S. government.
 34
 2021 STATE OF THE SOFTWARE SUPPLY CHAIN REPORT
-CHAPTE R5 :EMERGENC EO FS OFT WA R ES UPP LYC HAI NR EGUL AT IO NA N DS TA N DA RDS supply chain.
+C H A P T E R 5 : E M E R G E N C E O F S O F T WA R E S U P P LY C H A I N R E G U L AT I O N A N D S TA N DA R D S supply chain.
 The order called for NIST to publish guidelines for establishing best practices to detect vulnerabilities, and requirements that all critical